bharathproflujo/NFT-ERC1155/README.md

-create a .env file as same in the same format as .env-sample file.
+create a .env file in the same format as .env-sample file.

 add PRIVATE_KEY, API_URL, PUBLIC_KEY in the .env